AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_comments.md

 PDF.
 There is no support for resizing.
 Features include:

 -   Adding a sticky note
-    -   Select the sticky note tool in the top bar and click where you want to place the note.
+    -   Select the **Add comment** tool from the quick tools menu on the left-hand side and click where you want to place the note.
         This opens a comment box where you can type in some text.
 Click Post to add the comment.
-    -   You can also add a sticky note by performing right-click and selecting *Add sticky note* option from the popover menu.
+    -   You can also add a sticky note by performing right-click and selecting *Add comment* option from the popover menu.
--   Updating sticky note
+-   Updating a sticky note
-    -   Click on an existing sticky note to open a toolbar to change the colour of the note.
+    -   Click on an existing sticky note to open a toolbar to change the color of the note.
     -   Edit the comment by clicking on the Edit option in the overflow menu in the comments panel.
--   Removing sticky note
+-   Removing a sticky note
     -   Click on an existing sticky note to open the toolbar and click on delete option to remove the note.
     -   Alternatively, click on the overflow menu for the comment in the